uidoyen/debezium.github.io/CONTRIBUTING.md

 #### Update the front page

-The site's main page is located in the `/index.html.haml` file.
+The site's main page is defined in `/index.md`, which utilizes `_layouts/index.html` layout.

 ### Summary